lucasjoliveau/doc/en/developer/reference/backend/testing.md

 ### Modularity and testing

-With the way Odoo is designed, any addon can modify the behaviour of other parts of the system.
+With the way Konvergo ERP is designed, any addon can modify the behaviour of other parts of the system.
 For example, the _voip_ addon can modify the _FieldPhone_ widget to use extra features.
 This is not really good from the perspective of the testing system, since this means that a test in the addon web will fail